brandiny/2048/README.md

 * Use of 3rd party libraries (for image manipulation)

 ## Documentation
-If you would like more information, there is a full documentation of the development process and tests used - FULL_DOCUMENTATION.pdf
+If you would like more information, there is a full documentation of the development process and tests used.